Jack Lathrop: Solo artist

 The second RCA release (catalog 20-3199) was “Dainty Brenda Lee,” which received a rating of "excellent" from Billboard.
 "Corn Belt Symphony" was placed on the other side of the 78rpm disc.
-This song was cited as both an "Operators Pick" (peaking at #2) and “Retailers Pick” (peak #6) for several weeks in late 1948 in Billboard, but despite the reviews and large marketing support from RCA, the disc had limited commercial impact.
+This song was cited as both an "Operators Pick" (peaking at No. 2) and “Retailers Pick” (peak No. 6) for several weeks in late 1948 in Billboard, but despite the reviews and large marketing support from RCA, the disc had limited commercial impact.